 • Leftover eggnog french toast casserole keeps in the refrigerator covered with plastic wrap for up to 3 days.

-• Top your baked french toast with whipped cream or cranberry maple syrup!
+• Try topping your french toast with whipped cream or maple syrup!

 0